 - When you download a file, you see MBps (megabytes per second).

-Therefore, if you download a file, you need to multiply the number you see by 8 to reach the correct units.
+Therefore, when downloading a file, multiply the displayed number by 8 to obtain the correct units.
 If the result matches the package provided by your internet service provider, everything is a-okay.

 Tip: 100 Mbps supports download speeds at 12.5 MB/second